liamodwyer/github-pages/_workshop/index.md

 #### 💡 What we'll cover:

 ✅ Intro to Github and Github Pages

 ✅ Learn about Markdown, YAML and Jekyll

 ✅ Make your own website!

-✅ It can be useful for both individuals and groups of people

-✅ Git and Github are not the same